cbfacademy/intro-to-java-course/exercises/03-java-collections.md

         LinkedList<Integer> integers = new LinkedList<>();

         //TODO: add 4 as the first element of the list
-        // your code here
+        // add your code here

         //TODO: add 5, 6, 8, 2, 9 to the the list
-        // your code here
+        // add your code here

         //TODO: add another 2 as the last element of the list
-        // your code here
+        // add your code here

         //TODO: print the list to the screen
-        // your code here
+        // add your code here

         //TODO: access the 3rd element of the list, and print it on the screen
-        // your code here
+        // add your code here

         //TODO: what does invoking the method element() on the list return?
+        // add your code here

     }
 }